samridhishree/HMM-Matlab/README.md

-# Hidden Markov Model For Named Entity Recognition
+# Hidden Markov Model For Named Entity Recognition (MATLAB)

 This project contains an implementation for a Hidden Markov Model for Named Entity Recognition (NER) in MatLab.
 The parameters are learned from the labelled data and Viterbi decoding is performed for make predictions.